raspberrypilearning/trained-vision-app/en/step_1.md

 ---

 + How to create and train a machine vision model quickly using Teachable Machine
-+ What you need to consider when creating
++ What you need to consider when creating a model, to ensure it works under the circumstances it will be used under
++ How to include a model you've created in a desktop application

 --- /collapse ---